Standing on mountain summits during sunrises and sunsets are some of my favourite life experiences.

 Reservations can be made year-round by either sending an email or telephoning.
 There is usually at least one staff member who speaks English and can assist international tourists.

 It costs only 30 Euro for an overnight stay with breakfast or 50 Euro for halfboard.
 If you would like to know more about the ins and outs of staying in a hut in the Dolomites, including the meaning of halfboard, visit the link to my other article.

 Even though you can reach the summit of Piz Boè and get back down within 2-3 hours, personally I couldn’t recommend enough staying overnight at the Capanna Fassa hut.
-The pictures which I captured during my stay there are some of my favourites from my time in the Italian Dolomites.
+I captured some of my best pictures of the Dolomites during my stay there.

 For more inspiration for planning your active holidays in the Dolomites visit my guide, where you can find over 60 articles on photography, hiking, via ferrata and road trip itineraries.
 It will be your best resource, I promise!

 Join thousands of monthly readers and get my posts delivered straight to your inbox